 Our intent is to help you know Jesus Christ and exalt Him as Savior, Sanctifier, Healer, and Coming King.

 Why the name “Common Ground”?
 We believe in the importance of a body of believers, unified in Christ and coming together in common bond built upon the rock solid common ground of His Word.
 Those who are in Christ have all things in common with Christ.
 The Greek word for common is “koinos” from which we get the Greek word for fellowship.

 Our worship celebration begins at 10 a.m. on Sundays.
 Children’s Church for young children is held during part of the worship time.
-Nursery service is available.
+Nursery is available.
 Come early for snacks and a hot or cold beverage.
 This is a great time to get better acquainted with our church family and discover your “common ground.”
 Sunday services at Common Ground are relaxed and informal.
 Our focus in on presenting the Word of God and providing an atmosphere for learning and heartfelt worship.
-We celebrate the Lord’s Supper (Communion) the first Sunday of each month.
-We meet together for prayer on the third Wednesday of each month.
+We celebrate the Lord’s Supper (Communion) each Sunday.
+We meet together for prayer (check the calendar for dates and times).
 Other activities are ongoing, such as meetings of men’s, women’s and youth groups.